Suddenly welcoming, Europe opens the door to refugees fleeing Ukraine

 Miles-long lines, the kindness of strangers, an uncertain future: Scenes from the Ukraine-Poland border

-Tarik Abou-Chadi, an associate professor in European Politics at Oxford University, tried to explain it like this in an interview with The Washington Post: “There’s the idea of a shared fate — ‘we could be next’ — and having a shared identity that stands against Russian imperialism.
+Tarik Abou-Chadi, an associate professor in European politics at Oxford University, tried to explain it like this in an interview with The Post: “There’s the idea of a shared fate — ‘we could be next’ — and having a shared identity that stands against Russian imperialism.
 So this gives some people a different sense of community with others who are now fleeing.
 This might increase compassion for these Ukrainian refugees, compared to those from Syria.”

 In interviews Thursday, several refugees and asylum seekers in Greece — a main arrival point for those fleeing the Middle East and African conflicts — said matter-of-factly that they weren’t surprised that Europe was approaching the current crisis differently.

-A Nigerian in Athens, who did not want to give his name for fears to his safety, described following the news and empathizing with Ukrainians fleeing war.
+A Nigerian in Athens, who spoke on the condition of anonymity for fears to his safety, described following the news and empathizing with Ukrainians fleeing war.

 “But, you know, a lot of people have been dying in Yemen,” he said.
 “And a lot of people have been dying in Ethiopia in horrible violence.
 Very little of that makes the news.
-Now it is Europe, and Europeans who are fleeing … I hear people say ‘all lives matter’ but no they don’t all matter the same.
+Now it is Europe, and Europeans who are fleeing … I hear people say, ‘All lives matter’ but no, they don’t all matter the same.
 Black lives matter less.”

 Even as Europe welcomes Ukrainians, it is funding the Libyan coast guard to thwart migrants from crossing the Mediterranean to Italy.
 Greek security forces have been accused of pushing migrants back toward Turkish waters, in violation of international law.
 Those who do have the fortune of reaching Greek soil often wind up in a highly surveilled camp where they can live for more than a year.